morrisalp/hpc-dockerfiles/README.md

 # HPC Dockerfiles

 You can use these to create environments for jobs on HPC (Runai).
+Images come with Python, Pytorch, CUDA drivers, and a few useful utilities (tree, tmux, git).

 ## Requirements